9 players who did next to nothing at Tottenham… but shone after leaving

-Tottenham have had a high turnover of players in the Premier League, so it’s only natural that some only hit their peak after leaving the club.
+Tottenham were once renowned for having one of the highest turnovers of players in the Premier League, so it’s only natural that some of their signings only hit their peak after leaving the club.

 That isn’t to say Spurs were wrong to get rid of them, of course, and there is an argument that some of those who’ve enjoyed their best spells after leaving still wouldn’t have been good enough for the Lilywhites.